 A style guide for writing about transgender people is practically an oxymoron.
 Style guides are designed to create absolutes—bringing rules and order to a meandering and contradictory patchwork quilt of a language.
 Yet there are no absolutes when it comes to gender.
 That’s why this is a radical copyeditor’s style guide.
 Radical copyediting isn’t about absolutes; it’s about context and care.

 There are profound reasons for why the language that trans people use to describe ourselves and our communities changes and evolves so quickly.
-In Western culture, non-trans people have for centuries created the language that describes us, and this language has long labeled us as deviant, criminal, pathological, unwell, and/or unreal.
+In many cultures, non-trans people have for centuries created the language that describes us, and this language has long labeled us as deviant, criminal, pathological, unwell, and/or unreal.

 As trans people have fought for survival, we have also fought for the right to describe ourselves in our own language and to reject language that criminalizes, pathologizes, or invisibilizes us.
 Just as there is no monolithic trans community, there is also no one “correct” way to speak or write about trans people.